rafaelspinto/workshop-tdd-java/README.md

 ## What is TDD

-[Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) or Test First Development is a process that consists of turning the requirements of the software application into specific test cases (also known as acceptance criteria).
+[Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) or Test First Development is a process that consists of turning the requirements of the software application into specific test cases (acceptance criteria) and then implement the source code.

-This process uses the red/green/refactor pattern that consists of the following steps:
+This process uses the red/green/refactor pattern and consists of the following steps:

 1. Create Test
 2. Run Tests (should fail - Red)